Study Abroad programme

-Your transcripts will be sent out once all grades are confirmed (not provisional) and all monies owed are accounted for (tuition, accommodation, library fines, etc.) If you have any outstanding debts then your transcript will not be sent to you until they are settled.
+Your transcripts will be sent out once all grades are confirmed (not provisional) and all monies owed are accounted for (tuition, library fines, etc.) If you have any outstanding debts then your transcript will not be sent to you until they are settled.

 Students who require additional transcripts when applying as a transfer student to another university or when applying to graduate school can request additional transcripts by following this process: